mobb-dev/VibeGoat/readme.md

 ```

-Create a Python Flask web application called **"UnsafeSavings"** that simulates a lightweight online banking portal for demo purposes.
+Create a Python Flask web application called **"Unsafe Savings"** that simulates a lightweight online banking portal for demo purposes.
 Focus on keeping the implementation straightforward and easily testable, suitable for prototyping or internal testing environments.

 ---